 Gloucestershire Gateway Trust and the Westmorland Family set up Gloucestershire Gateway Ltd to run Gloucester Services on the M5.
 This project is a first for the UK, demonstrating how charities and businesses can unite around a common interest to generate substantial benefit for both.

 We know that successful long term regeneration in our target neighbourhoods needs the creation of accessible local employment opportunities and new community investment.
 Our work together will deliver these essential elements.

-- Showcase over 140 local and regional food and craft producers in its farm shop, butcher’s counter and craft section
+Supported more than 200 local and regional food and craft producers in its farm shops, butcher and fish counters, lifestyle sections and kitchens

-- Raise awareness of 6 local charity partners who we have been working with for several years
+Raised awareness of local community and charity partners, many of whom we have been working with for several years

 Established ‘Growing Communities’ community planting areas and beehives